Introduction to Nutanix

 This approach is extremely inconvenient and would inevitably bring a lot of issues later on, which is why it is highly recommended to use one of the more modern Nutanix backup solutions above.
 All of these solutions have the full capability to work with Nutanix and its hybrid infrastructure, with the ability to manage different storage types from one single management console.

 Bacula Enterprise is a good example of such software, providing both great flexibility as a general enterprise backup solution and also offering multiple features specific to Nutanix environments.
 Bacula offers agentless deployments of its solution and has multiple, different backup approaches for a wide range of requirements and use cases (image level backup, snapshot-based backup, incremental backup, etc.).
 It can also restore both specific files, applications and entire VMs/network interfaces, does not have a shutdown requirement for the VM backups to occur, and a wide range of customizability.
+Crucially, it also offers especially high levels of security compared to other vendors.
+Bacula’s solution is certified by Nutanix.

 However, Bacula Enterprise is not the only example of such a platform, which is why we are going to present a variety of different Nutanix backup software in the following list.